decentralized-identity/didwebvh/spec/specification.md

 4. The JSON object `state` contains the [[ref: DIDDoc]] for this version of the DID.
-5. The JSON array `proof` contains a [[ref: Data Integrity]] proof calculated across the entry and signed by key authorized to update the [[ref: DIDDoc]].
+5. The JSON array `proof` contains a [[ref: Data Integrity]] proof calculated across the entry and signed by a key authorized to update the [[ref: DIDDoc]].

 After creation, each entry has (per the [[ref JSON Lines]] specification) all extra whitespace removed, a `\n` character appended, and the result added to